 3. A Good Lunch Bag

 While it may be fun to have a super cute one, keep in mind that younger kids might lose lunch bags during the school year.
 You could buy two affordable models for school when one is MIA or just too caked in banana to face.
 Or, if you have older kids who are less likely to lose something as big as a lunch bag, you may want to invest in one that’s a bit pricier, but could last for several years.
-Here are some of our favourite options for this year.
+Here are some of our favourite lunch bags for school.

 4. Containers They Can Open

 Take our word for it.
-Your kids—and their teacher—will be glad you bought lunch containers they can manage on their own.
+When starting Kindergarten, your kids—and their teacher—will be glad you bought lunch containers they can manage on their own.
 Containers like Sistema and Yumbox Bento Boxes are widely known to be easier for little hands to open.
 Tip: Have a trial run before school starts.

 5. A Leak-Proof Water Bottle

 Chances are good that the water fountain is not going to be right outside the kindergarten door.
 Get a couple of sturdy water bottles in a little-kid appropriate size.
 We’re big fans of Contigo and EcoVessel to name a couple.
-And if you’d like some non-plastic options, we’ve rounded up a few of our favourites.
+And if you’d like some non-plastic options, we’ve rounded up a few of our favourite water bottles for school.

 6. Extra Clothes in a Labelled Bag